 Hi there!
 My name is Alyse and I’m a Chicago-based writer and educator.
 Most of my work is centered on my experience as a transnational adoptee and my love for reading, traveling, and all things between.
 I am a PhD student at the University of Michigan, graduate instructor, and writer.
 I am also a recent M.A. in Teaching graduate and Teach for America alumni.
 Previously, I received my B.A. in English w/Creative Writing and Communications from the University of Washington.

 In my free time I love to create content about lifestyle and my experiences as a Chinese adoptee, as well as share diverse perspectives in education.
 I currently work with local adoptees in Chicago through an organization I co-founded, Adoptees of Chicago, as an Activities Director.
 You can find posts on all of these topics and more on my blog.

 As a writer, I focus on diversity and inclusion, empathy-driven listening, and user-focused content.
 I’m currently open to freelance writing opportunities and collaborations, which you can learn more about under the freelance writing tab.

 Thank you for stopping by and I hope we can create something together soon!

 Last fall, I started my journey of applying to Ph.D. programs.
 I had not planned on applying this cycle; however, due to the uncertainty surrounding COVID-19 and employment, I decided to take the plunge.
-I’ve always had the goal of getting my doctorate someday and pursuing a professoriate track.
-After almost six months of researching, applying,… Continue reading How I was Accepted Into my Top Ph.D.
+I’ve always had the goal of getting my doctorate someday and becoming an English professor, and this past autumn felt like… Continue reading How I was Accepted Into my Top Ph.D.
 Program

 As a Chinese Adoptee, I’ve often been told that I wasn’t “Asian enough” to join conversations in Asian spaces.
 Hearing about the tragic shooting in Atlanta just weeks ago along with the slurry of anti-Asian hate crimes that have abounded since COVID-19 has reminded many people, including adoptees, of the racism that Asian Americans experience… Continue reading An Asian Adoptee addressing #StopAsianHate